Academics

 Curriculum

-One of the hallmarks of a RISD undergraduate education is first-year Experimental and Foundation Studies, designed to push students to take risks, test theories, challenge ideas and refine work to go beyond your initial ideas and find the best solution.
-That’s why the RISD Pre-College curriculum also places a strong emphasis on foundation work: it is as crucial to your development as your major.
-In a typical week, you’ll balance two, seven-hour days of Foundation Studies with two full days of Major work and a half-day of Critical Studies in Art, with an hour each day reserved for lunch.
+One of the hallmarks of a RISD undergraduate education is first-year Experimental and Foundation Studies.
+Courses are designed to encourage you to take risks, test theories, challenge ideas and go beyond your initial ideas.
+In a typical week, you’ll balance two seven-hour days of Foundation Studies with two full days of Major work and a half-day of Critical Studies in Art.
+An hour each day is reserved for lunch.

 Evenings and weekends are reserved for homework, trips and activities.
 Here’s a look at what a typical week might look like: